mithil27360/Cloud-drive/README.md

 ---

+**Scope & Intent**

+*   This project intentionally focuses on correctness, validation, and observability in RAG systems.
+*   It does not attempt to optimize for large scale distributed deployment or regulated production use cases.
+*   Those concerns are treated as follow up design questions rather than implementation goals.
+*   These exclusions are intentional to keep failure modes observable.

+---

-## Learning Outcomes
+## Engineering Takeaways

-This project was built to understand the limits of LLMs in production like environments.
+This project was built to understand the limits of retrieval augmented generation systems under production inspired constraints.
 It focuses on **system design tradeoffs** (Consistency vs Latency) rather than just prompt engineering.